University campus in Oregon

 The state's commitment to accessible higher education is reflected through the Oregon Opportunity Grant, providing need-based support for Oregon residents at eligible institutions.
 Whether pursuing national best programs or most affordable options, Oregon students have diverse pathways to quality computer engineering education.

-Computer Engineering Job Market in Oregon
+Computer Engineering Job Market & Salary Data in Oregon

 Employment Outlook

-Oregon's computer engineering job market is robust and growing, supported by a strong educational pipeline with 23 institutions offering computer engineering programs across the state (IPEDS).
+Oregon's computer engineering job market is strong and growing, supported by a strong educational pipeline with 23 institutions offering computer engineering programs across the state (IPEDS).
 Bachelor's degree completions lead the field with 1,366 graduates annually, while master's programs produce 230 completions per year, creating a well-qualified workforce for regional employers (IPEDS).
 The state's public four-year institutions maintain an average in-state tuition of $9,555, making computer engineering education accessible to Oregon residents and reducing barriers to workforce entry.

 Salaries by Metro